4 Ways to Connect With Loved Ones With Dementia

-Brenda Gurung, a Partner Services Manager at A Place for Mom, recently attended a Memory Bridge Retreat focused on ways to connect with loved ones with dementia.
+Brenda Gurung, a National Account Manager at A Place for Mom, attended a Memory Bridge Retreat that focused on ways to connect with loved ones with dementia.

 Learn more about her experience there and read her suggestions on ways that you can connect with your parent, spouse or other loved ones with the disease.

 What if we made it a priority to truly connect with our elders on a journey with dementia?

 Imagine the personal, real impact of spending even one hour a week being fully present with such a senior.